mstable/MIPs/MCCP/mccp-11.md

 As defined in the abstract, current mStable yield farming methods are inefficient.
 This proposal seeks to generate circular effects for mUSD without the use of the existing `$MTA` emission.

-mStable is in a unique position, because when the mUSD supply rises, so does the system revenue. **The system can then use this revenue (collected in `$mUSD`) to fund the next batch of bribes.** This causes a **positive feedback loop** that can grow `$mUSD` supply (until the market becomes 3-4x more saturated, however even after this point, the bribes should still cause the TVL to float high).
+mStable is in a unique position, because when the mUSD supply rises, so does the system revenue. **The system can then use this revenue (collected in `$mUSD`) to buy $MTA and to fund the next batch of bribes.** This causes a **positive feedback loop** that can grow `$mUSD` supply (until the market becomes 3-4x more saturated, however even after this point, the bribes should still cause the TVL to float high).

 - Having higher system revenue will have knock on effects to SAVE, increasing the TVL and user base there independently
 - This should have positive effects on the `$MTA` price as our overall network effects will dramatically increase